Front Mission (video game): Gameplay

-Story
+Synopsis

+Setting

 Set in 2090, the story of Front Mission takes place on Huffman Island, a fictional Pacific Ocean island roughly the size of Oahu, created by volcanic activity south of Mexico's west coast in 1995.
 In 2002, the land mass was classified as an island, and was ceded to United Nations control.
 However, in 2020, the United States of the New Continent (USN), a unification of North American and South American countries, made a bid for control of the island after withdrawing from the United Nations.
-The Oceania Cooperative Union (OCU), an alliance of the nations of South Asia, South East Asia and Australia that was created in 2025, dispute this claim when the two superpowers colonized the island in 2065.
-The tensions heat up and eventually lead to the 1st Huffman Conflict in 2070, with Huffman Island being divided into two halves at the end of the war.
-An uneasy peace is maintained until the Huffman Crisis in 2086, when a series of skirmishes across the island causes chaos.
-Tensions flare up and end in war when the OCU is blamed for inciting the Larcus Incident on June 3, 2090.
+The Oceania Cooperative Union (OCU), an alliance of the nations of South Asia, Southeast Asia, Japan, South Korea and Australia that was created in 2025, dispute this claim when the two superpowers colonized the island in 2065.
+The tensions heat up and eventually lead to the 1st Huffman Conflict in 2070, with Huffman Island being divided into two halves at the end of the war: the east becoming OCU territory, and the west becoming USN territory.